 The news that smoking is bad for you is hardly groundbreaking.
 Smoking has been linked to serious diseases like lung cancer, emphysema, and heart disease.
 Did you know that smoking and back pain are also related?
 That’s right, if you’re a smoker and are experiencing back pain, smoking is probably part of the issue.
+Research has found that smoking may be associated with a higher risk of osteoporosis, lumbar disc diseases, and chronic back pain.

 In our line of work, we see the effects of smoking in our patients far too often.
 So, if you or a loved one is suffering from back pain or preparing for a spinal fusion, this blog post may serve as another great reason to quit smoking.